 Danger to Humans

-This species, like all sawfishes, is harmless to humans if left undisturbed.
+All sawfishes are harmless to humans if left undisturbed.
 Humans are too large to be viewed as potential prey.
-Care must be taken when handling or approaching a sawfish of any size, as they may defend themselves when they feel threatened, using their rostrum to strike from side to side with considerable force.
+Though care must be taken when handling or approaching a sawfish of any size, as they may defend themselves, with their ‘saws’ which can inflict substantial damage.

-The dorsal body surface of this species is grayish in color, fading to a pale gray color ventrally.
-Knifetooth sawfish rostral teeth are whitish in color, contrasting strongly with the gray rostrum.
-The base of the rostrum is sometimes a dark brown color.
-The fins are a pale gray, often lighter in color than that of the dorsal body surface.
+The dorsal body surface is gray, fading to a lighter gray ventrally.
+Its rostral teeth are white, contrasting strongly with their gray rostrum which turns to a dark brown at its base.
+The fins are a pale gray, often lighter in color than that of the dorsal body surface (Last et al., 2016).

-Dermal denticles along the body and fins of this species are very small and have a flat crown with three posterior cusps.
-A central cusp is surrounded by a lateral cusp on either side.
+Body and fin denticles are very small and have a flat crown with three posterior cusps.
 The denticles along the rostrum and edges of fins are similar in shape and arrangement, although fin denticles are slightly larger.
-Denticles of adults are widely spaced except where concentrated along the anterior edges of the head and fins, while fetal specimens and young up to 25.3 in (64.2 cm) in total length are devoid of denticles.
-In a specimen measuring 28 inches (71 cm) long, denticles were present only on the anterior portion of the rostrum and along the anterior edge of all fins.
+Denticles of adults are widely spaced except where concentrated along the anterior edges of the head and fins (Deynat, 2005), while fetal specimens and young up to 64.2 cm (25.3 in.) are devoid of denticles.
+In a specimen measuring 71 cm (28 in.), denticles were present only on the anterior portion of the rostrum and along the anterior edge of all fins.

 Size, Age & Growth

-Knifetooth sawfish, like all sharks, skates, and rays, have internal fertilization.
-This species, like all rays, utilizes a strategy of embryo nourishment called aplacental yolk sac viviparity.
-With this strategy, the embryos are nourished only by their yolk sac, which provides energy for them to develop into fully functional young sawfish in utero.
-The embryos are nourished by yolk stored in a yolk sac, connected to the embryo by a yolk stalk and both of these structures are fully absorbed before the young sawfish are born.
-The gestation period of the knifetooth sawfish is not known, but the largetooth sawfish (Pristis perotteti) has a gestation period of about five months.
-Young knifetooth sawfish are probably born in the spring.
-Reported litter sizes range from 6 to 23 young, and each may measure between 1.5 and 2.5 feet (0.5-0.8 m) in total length, and are probably born tail-first.
-The saw teeth of young sawfish do not fully erupt, and are also covered in a sheath of tissue, until after birth so as not to injure the mother.
-Young knifetooth sawfish rostral teeth reach their full size proportionate to the size of the rostrum soon after birth.
-The reproductive cycle of the knifetooth sawfish is still not documented, but the largetooth sawfish has been reported to produce litters every other year.
+Like all rays, A. cuspidata utilizes aplacental yolk sac viviparity.
+Embryos are nourished by their yolk sac in utero, being fully absorbed before the young sawfish are born (Stevens et al., 2005).
+The gestation period of A. cuspidata is not known, but the largetooth sawfish (Pristis pristis) has a gestation period of about five months.
+A. cuspidata pup likely in the spring with litter sizes range from 6 to 23 young, each measuring between 0.5-0.8 m (1.5 and 2.5 ft.).
+The saw teeth of young sawfish are covered in a sheath of tissue until after birth so as not to injure the mother (Walker, 2003; FSUCML.
+2016).
+Young sawfish rostral teeth develop soon after birth.
+The reproductive cycle of the knifetooth is still undocumented, but the largetooth sawfish has been reported to produce litters every other year.